|The Frankfurt-Tipp rating:|

 |Genre:||Adventure, Fantasy, Action|

-15 years ago it was 15 years ago that a scientific experiment got completely out of hand, with the result that a large part of mankind was wiped out by a virus and the apes became increasingly intelligent.
-A peaceful coexistence between the surviving humans and the monkeys was what their leader Caesar (Andy Serkis) wanted to achieve.
-But for the monkey Koba there was only one thing: revenge.
-And so he caused a bloody conflict between the primates and the humans.
-The still existing armed forces of the US Army, led by a highly decorated Colonel (Woody Harrelson), have started to hunt the monkeys in order to finally destroy them and thus secure the continued existence of mankind.
-And Caesar wants to do everything he can to keep his monkeys safe.
-But now is the time to stop hiding from people.
-The decisive battle for the Planet of the Apes has begun…
+It's been 15 years since a scientific experiment went completely off the rails, resulting in much of humanity being wiped out by a virus and the apes becoming increasingly intelligent.
+A peaceful coexistence between the surviving humans and the apes was what their leader Caesar (Andy Serkis) wanted to achieve.
+But for the ape Koba there was only one thing: revenge.
+And so he triggered a bloody conflict between the primates and the humans, The still existing forces of the U.S. Army, led by a highly decorated Colonel (Woody Harrelson), have begun hunting the apes to finally destroy them and thus ensure the continued existence of mankind.
+And Caesar wants to do everything he can to keep his apes safe.
+But now the time has come to stop hiding from the humans.
+The decisive battle for the Planet of the Apes has begun.

 As good as Planet of the Apes: Survival is, the movie shouldn't be at all.
 After all, it's the second sequel to a prequel, which itself was already much better than critics and fans of the original expected.
 But most people were completely surprised when part 2 of this new trilogy even managed to outdo its predecessor in terms of quality.
 As a rule, sequels are rarely better than the first parts.
 But the fact that the third part can go one better and is superior to its two predecessors in every respect is something you don't see too often in Hollywood.
 But Matt Reeves has managed to do it very impressively.